Five lessons you can learn from the Banky W engagement story

-Yesterday morning Banky W announced is engagement to the love of his life and his love story has since then become an encouragement and additional fuel to the confidence we Yoruba Demons and our Igbo Brothers have over the course of many heart breaks lost.
+Banky W recently announced his engagement to the love of his life and his love story has since become an encouragement and fuel to the confidence we Yoruba Demons and our Igbo Brothers have over the course of many heartbreaks.

-It’s a call home call to us that we still got it in us and we should never give up no matter the circumstance.
-After the news of the engagement, a lot of Yoruba demons myself included have been going back to the drawing board and restrategizing ways of getting into the hearts of that very special one to us.
+After the news of the engagement, a lot of Yoruba demons, myself included have been going back to the drawing board and re-strategizing ways of getting into the heart of that very special one that means a lot to us.

-But alot of us still have not been able to grasp all the lessons from this Banky W saga and with that most will still fall into unsuccessfully proposals.
-In this post I will share with you five lessons you can learn from the Banky W engagement story.
+But a lot of us still have not been able to grasp all the lessons from this Banky W saga and with that most will still fall into unsuccessful proposals.
+In this post, I will share five lessons you can learn from the Banky W engagement story.

-1. It’s Still okay to slide into DMs: A long time ago, alot of us gave up on the idea of sliding into DMs, after getting sarcastic replies, comebacks that will give Mama P a run for her money and at times being left on “read” we just lost hope in the idea and method all together.
+1. It’s Still okay to slide into DMs: A long time ago, a lot of us gave up on the idea of sliding into DMs, after getting sarcastic replies, comebacks that will give Mama P a run for her money and at times being left on “read” we just lost hope with the ideas and methods altogether.

-But with the story of Banky sliding into Adesua’s DM, it has giving us a new hope about the 21st century way of striking a conversation with a love interest.
-I cannot begin to count the amount of DMs have “slide” “sliden” “slided” or “slode” into since yesterday morning.
+But with the story of Banky sliding into Adesua’s DM, it has given us a new hope about the 21st century way of striking a conversation with a love interest.
+I cannot begin to count the amount of DMs I’ve “slide” “sliden” “slided” or “slode” into since yesterday morning.

-Moreover, our women are now more receptive to accept DMs requests, so judging from Banky’s love story, it’s still okay to slide into DMs.
+Moreover, our women are now more receptive to accept DM requests, so judging from Banky’s love story, it’s still okay to slide into DMs.

-If you truly love, you’d be willing to wait a little, even if it for two years as long as there’s a silver lining at the end of the tunnel.
+If you truly love, you’d be willing to wait for a little, even if it is for two years; there’s a silver lining at the end of the tunnel.

-3: Play your game low key: Banky had being love struck since 2015, started dating since 2016 and got engaged in February but we heard nothing, not even the “allknowing” Linda Ikeji.
+3: Play your game low key: Banky had been love struck since 2015, started dating since 2016 and got engaged in February but we heard nothing, not even the “allknowing” Linda Ikeji.

 If it was someone else we probably would have had about his crush all over the Internet since 2015.

-Banky kept dropping hints all through the time in was in her Friend Zone, letting her know that he didn’t intend to remain there forever.
-Don’t just be a best friend, at times it’s okay to show a little live interest.
+Banky kept dropping hints all through the time he was in her Friend Zone, letting her know that he didn’t intend to remain there forever.
+Don’t just be a best friend, at times it’s okay to show a little love interest.

 Let her know you want to be more than friends.

-It takes a real Yoruba Demon guts to know when and actually pop the will you marry question.
-And as one we should.
+It takes a real Yoruba Demon to know when and actually pop the “will you marry me” question.

 I just hope this Banky W love Story will give birth to and open the gates to many other similar and interesting scenarios.